princemehta2001/DBMS_2020/README.md

 Now I have provided sql files you have to run that in SSMS.
 You have to make necessary changes in path.

-Now run application which you will find in extracted file.
+Now downlaod the .rar file and extract it and then run application which you will find in extracted file.